| |

 Instructions

-2. Cut sourdough into 1-inch cubes.
-Spread on a baking sheet and bake for 10–15 minutes until dry and slightly crisp.
+2. Cut sourdough into ½-inch cubes.
+Spread on a baking sheet and bake for 10-15 minutes until dry and slightly crisp.

-3. In a large skillet over medium heat, melt 2 tablespoons of butter (or use olive oil).
-Add celery and onion; cook for 8–10 minutes until soft and fragrant.
+3. In a large skillet over medium heat, add a splash of olive oil.
+Add celery and onion; cook for 8-10 minutes until soft and fragrant.

-4. In a large mixing bowl, add toasted bread, sautéed vegetables, thyme, sage, diced apple, salt, and pepper.
+5. In a large mixing bowl, combine the bread and the onion mixture.
 Pour in the chicken broth and gently stir until bread is evenly moistened.

 Nutrition